MultiPoolMiner/MultiPoolMiner/README.txt

 To allow mining all algorithms remove the line "ExcludeAlgorithm": [...]

-To disable mining some coins coins on a pool
+To disable mining some coins on a pool

-The pools ending in ...Coins and MoningPoolHub (non-Coins) allow mining selected coins only, e.g do not mine ZClassic on MPH Pool
+The pools ending in ...Coins and MiningPoolHub (non-Coins) allow mining selected coins only, e.g do not mine ZClassic on MPH Pool
 Note: Not all pools support this, for more information consult the pools web page

 The default pool config might look like this:
     "ZpoolCoins": {
         "Worker": "$WorkerName",
         "BTC": "$Wallet"
     }

-To limit mining to well defined coins add a line like "ExcludeCoin": ["ExcludeCoinName", "AnotherExcludeCoinName", "YetAnotherExcludeCoinName", "..."]
+To limit mining to well defined coins add a line like "ExcludeCoin": ["Excluded_Coin", "Another_Excluded_Coin", "Yet_Another_Excluded_Coin", "..."]

-E.g. if you do not want to mine the coins 'Pizza' and 'Vivo' on Zpool change the pool config to:
+E.g. if you do not want to mine the coins 'Pizza' and 'Vivo' on ZpoolCoins change the pool config to:

     "ZpoolCoins": {
         "Worker": "$WorkerName",